 Gretchen Carson focuses on building relationships with existing industries in Union County, helping to resolve issues th at manufacturers experience.
 Assistance provided to companies covers a wide range of areas including municipal issues, infrastructure, grant funding, and support for expansions and relocations in the County and more.
 Additionally, Gretchen coordinates with the local community college and university systems to support workforce development and skills training for Union County industries.

 Prior to working in Union County, Gretchen was the Executive Director for the French-American Chamber of Commerce - NC.
 Carson holds a Bachelor of Arts degree in French and Art History from Indiana University, a Bachelor of Science in Business Administration degree in International Business from UNC Charlotte and graduated from the Oklahoma University Economic Development Institute in 2012.
-She is married with two sons and step-daughter.
+She is married with two sons and a step-daughter.

 Economic Development Specialist